Huizhou Guangdong, China Travel Guide

 Highly recommended for all travelers.

 Secure comprehensive travel insurance.
-Your policy should cover medical emergencies, emergency evacuation, trip cancellation or interruption, lost luggage, and personal liability.
+Your policy should cover medical emergencies, emergency evacuation, trip cancellation or interruption, lost luggage, plus personal liability.
 Verify the policy explicitly covers any activities you plan to undertake, like hiking or water sports.

 Review policy details attentively to understand your coverage limits and exclusions.